The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Parameters of the program

 \subsection{Basic configuration}

 This program is based on an iterative method for finding both the ground state energy and the two first excited state energies.
 The corresponding wave-functions are computed as well.
-Hence, most of the basic configuration flags that are required for running the program are related both to the setup of the lattice (discretization) and the termination conditions of the iterative procedure.
-The following parameters are required for running the program: \begin{description} \item[\texttt{NUM}:] Number of spatial grid points.
-Note that they should be divisible by the number of computational nodes, i.e., $\text{\texttt{NUM}} \mod N_{\text{MPI cores}} = 0$. \item[\texttt{A}:] Spatial grid spacing.
+Hence, most of the basic configuration flags that are required for running the program are related to the setup of the lattice (discretization) or to the iterative procedure.
+The following parameters are required for running the program: \begin{description} \item[\texttt{NUM}:] Number of spatial grid points in each direction.
+Note that they should be divisible by the number of computational nodes, i.e., $\text{\texttt{NUM}} \mod N_{\text{\texttt{MPI}~cores}} = 0$. \item[\texttt{A}:] Spatial grid spacing.
 Default units: 1/GeV. \item[\texttt{MASS}:] Reduced mass of the simulated system.
-Default units: GeV. \item[\texttt{KINTERM}:] Selection of the kinetic term to be used (see subsection~\ref{subsec_kin}): \begin{itemize} \item The non-relativistic kinetic term based on finite difference time domain (\texttt{0}). \item The relativistic kinetic term (\texttt{3}). \item 2 other non-relativistic kinetic terms based on FFT (\texttt{1},\texttt{2}). \end{itemize} \item[\texttt{POTENTIAL}:] Potential to simulate.
-There are 6 hard-coded potentials described in subsection~\ref{subsec_hpot} and 4 different options to read the potential from file described in subsection~\ref{subsec_epot}. \item[\texttt{EPS}:] Temporal grid spacing.
-Should be $\leq \text{\texttt{A}}^{2}/3$. \item[\texttt{UPDATE}:] How many steps should be taken before checking the \texttt{SNAP\-UPDATE}, \texttt{SNAP\-DUMP} and \texttt{STEPS} variables, and computing observables\footnote{ Ground state energy and the expectation values $\braket{r^{2}}$, $\braket{x}$, $\braket{y}$, and $\braket{z}$.
-Note that here $\braket{r^{2}}$ is w.r.t. the center of lattice, i.e., w.r.t. the point $(x_{1},x_{2},x_{3}) = (N/2,N/2,N/2)$.} and printing them to command line.\\ If the \texttt{SAVEDECAY} flag is enabled, observables are also saved to the file \emph{decay.dat}, as an ASCII table: $T$, $E_{b}$.
-Here, $T$ stands for the total time (\texttt{EPS}$\times$\texttt{\#steps}) and $E_{b}$ is the bare ground state energy.\\ Note that some hard-coded potentials split the potential in two parts\footnote{ There is an option for using this splitting for externally provided potentials as well, see sec.~\ref{subsec_epot}.}: A \emph{bare} ($V_{b}$) and a \emph{subtracted} ($V_{s}$) potential. $V_{b}$ is the one used inside the iterative procedure, for computing the wave-functions $\Psi_i$ and energies $E_{b}$.
-Afterwards, the \emph{subtracted} value of the energy, $E_{s}$, is computed via
+Default units: GeV. \item[\texttt{KINTERM}:] Selection of the kinetic term (see subsection~\ref{subsec:kin_terms}) to be used: \begin{itemize} \item The non-relativistic kinetic term based on FDTD (\texttt{0}). \item Two other non-relativistic kinetic terms based on FFT (\texttt{1},\texttt{2}). \item The relativistic kinetic term also based on FFT (\texttt{3}). \end{itemize} \item[\texttt{POTENTIAL}:] Potential to simulate.
+There are 6 hard-coded potentials described in subsection~\ref{subsec:hard_coded_potentials} and 4 different options to read the potential from file described in subsection~\ref{subsec:external_potentials}. \item[\texttt{EPS}:] Temporal grid spacing.
+Should be proportional to $\text{\texttt{A}}^{2}$ with a proportionality constant that can be determined from empirical stability analysis. \item[\texttt{UPDATE}:] How many steps should be taken before checking the \texttt{SNAP\-UPDATE}, \texttt{SNAP\-DUMP} and \texttt{STEPS} variables, and computing observables\footnote{ Ground state energy and the expectation values $\braket{r^{2}}$, $\braket{x}$, $\braket{y}$, and $\braket{z}$.
+Note that here $\braket{\rho^{2}}$ is with respect to the center of lattice, i.e., with respect to the point $(x_{1},x_{2},x_{3}) = (N_H,N_H,N_H)$ with $N_H = (N+1)/2$.} and printing them to command line.\\ If the \texttt{SAVEDECAY} flag is enabled, observables are also saved to the file \texttt{decay.dat}, as an ASCII table: $T$, $E_{b}$.
+Here, $T$ stands for the total time (\texttt{EPS}$\times$\texttt{\#steps}) and $E_{b}$ is the bare ground state energy.\\ Note that some hard-coded potentials split the actual physical potential $V$ in two parts\footnote{ There is an option for using this splitting for externally provided potentials as well (see subsection~\ref{subsec:external_potentials}).}: A \emph{bare} ($V_{b}$) and a \emph{subtracted} ($V_{s}$) potential, with the actual physical potential being $V = V_b - V_s$.
+This option is inherited from previous versions of the \texttt{quantumfdtd} code~\cite{Strickland:2009ft, Margotta:2011ta}, where it was used to introduce additive scalar constants to the potential, that do not modify the dynamics of the Schrödinger equation and can thus be split off. $V_{b}$ is the one used inside the iterative procedure, for computing the wave-functions $\Psi_i$ and energies $E_{b}$.
+Afterwards, the \emph{subtracted} physical value of the energy, $E_{s}$, is computed from the subtracted potential $V_{s}$ via